Department of Justice is now the Department of Communities and Justice. Find out more >

 The Local Court may do the following:

-You must file your appeal within 28 days from the date of the TfNSW Notice of Suspension or Cancellation.
-If you do not file your appeal within 28 days, even if the court accepts your application, the magistrate will not be able to hear your case.
+You have until the day before a TfNSW issued licence suspension or cancellation commences to lodge your appeal in the Local Court.
+If you do not file your appeal in time, even if the court accepts your application, the magistrate will not be able to hear your case.

 You will need the following form: